 In a previous article, I looked what trends and fundamentals to look at before buying a companies stock.
 This article will focus on five ratios you need to look at before buying into any business/stock.
-As we are looking at ratios, this article involve some math.
-It als involves thinking hard about rather abstract ideas.
+Of course, if you’re planning on buying a business you’ll need to consult an Austin business broker service and get more details but we can provide you with some basic insights in this article.
+As we are looking at ratios, this article involves some math.
+It also involves thinking hard about rather abstract ideas.

 The ratios found below are a nearly foolproof way to evaluate the quality and the value of any business.
 This ‘five-part test’ will allow you to quantify, with reasonable accuracy, exactly what makes a given business great, average, or poor.
 This knowledge will allow you to make vastly better and more-informed decisions about what any business is worth and what you should be willing to pay for it on a per-share basis.